jangap411/coffee-market/README.md

 ## Getting Started

 1. Clone this repository
+2. Change directory into `server/` and `client/`
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
+4. Create a `.env` file and create environment variable as shown in the `example.env` file.
-3. Start the server with `npm start`
+5. Start the server with `npm start`
-4. Access the API at `http://localhost:3000/api`
+6. Access the API at `http://localhost:3000/api`